-Replication enables data from one MySQL database server (the master) to be replicated to one or more MySQL database servers (the slaves).
-Replication is asynchronous by default - slaves need not to connected permanently to receive updates from the master.
-This means that updates can occur over long-distance connections and even over temporary or intermittent connections such as a dial-up service.
+Replication enables data from one MySQL database server (the master) to be copied to one or more MySQL database servers (the slaves).
+Replication is asynchronous by default; slaves do not need to be connected permanently to receive updates from the master.
 Depending on the configuration, you can replicate all databases, selected databases, or even selected tables within a database.

 Scale-out solutions - spreading the load among multiple slaves to improve performance.
 In this environment, all writes and updates must take place on the master server.
 Reads, however, may take place on one or more slaves.
 This model can improve the performance of writes (since the master is dedicated to updates), while dramatically increasing read speed across an increasing number of slaves.